sscdodo/java_GUI_quiz_game/README.md

 * Uses Java Form for displaying questions and answers.
 * Creat by Java Form with the NetBeans IDE.

-### This application is outdated, has really normal GUI and a really slow algorithm.
+### This application is outdated, has really normal GUI, really slow algorithm and bad algorithm.

 ## Sample Screenshots